orcacr-solana/pumpfun-mevbot/README.md

 6. Click `+ create new script` or `new user script`

-7. Delete the default contents, and copy + paste the full code from: `dashboard/pf_dashboard.js`
+7. Delete the default contents, and copy + paste the full code from the [dashboard](https://github.com/orcacr-solana/pumpfun-mevbot/blob/main/dashboard/PF_Dashboard.js)

 8. Save the file.
 The dashboard has now been installed.